 The DAE Regulations took effect on 31 January 2018.
 They replaced the Environmental Management and Pollution Control (Distributed Atmosphere Emissions) Regulations 2007.

 Draft Environmental Management and Pollution Control (Smoke) Regulations 2018 have been released for public consultation, with the aim of replacing the DAE Regulations before they expire in January 2019.
-The consultation period closes 17 August 2018.
+The consultation period closed on 17 August 2018.

 The regulations are available online at Tasmania's The Law website.